 - Supporting the Board in ensuring adherence to Board policies and procedures including the compilation and dissemination of the results of the Board and Board Committees Assessment;

 - Manage process pertaining to the Annual General Meeting;

-- Monitor corporate governance developments and assist the Board in applying governance practices to meet the Board’s need and stakeholders’ expectations; and
+- Monitor corporate governance developments and assist the Board in applying governance practices to meet the Board’s needs and stakeholders’ expectations; and

 - Serve as a focal point for stakeholders’ communication and engagement on corporate governance issues.

-As part of the Board’s responsibility in developing and implementing an investor relations programme, regular formal and informal dialogues are held between senior Management and analysts/fund managers throughout the year.
+As part of the Board’s responsibility in developing and implementing an investor relations programme, regular formal and informal dialogues are held between the Management and analysts/fund managers throughout the year.

 Aside from general meetings, MBMR encourages shareholders to provide feedback and raise queries to the Company through other channels of communication including the use of the corporate website, by email or sending written communications to MBMR’s Company Secretary, the Senior Independent Director or to the Company directly.

 The Board must review this Charter on an annual basis to ensure it remains consistent with its objectives, the Company’s Constitution and existing regulatory requirements and recommendations.